Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q The identified controller did not respond to the notices that was sent to confirm their particulars.
 Can I still file the RORC information with ACRA?

-A: If a company or LLP is unable to get a response from a potential controller 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company/LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days.
+A: If a company, foreign company or LLP is unable to get a response from a potential controller within 30 days from the date of the notice sent, the most recent particulars of the potential controller held by the company / foreign company / LLP must be entered into its RORC with a note stating that the particulars have not been confirmed by the controller within 2 business days after the end of the 30-day period.

-The business entity or appointed RFA can then update the RORC information with ACRA and indicate that the controller’s particulars are “unconfirmed” in the eForm.
+The business entity or appointed Corporate Service Provider can then update the RORC information with ACRA and indicate that the controller’s particulars are “unconfirmed” in the eForm.

 Entities that are exempted from RORC requirements